Orange-OpenSource/hasplayer.js/README.md

 If your goal is to improve or extend the code and contribute back to this project, then you should make your changes in, and submit a pull request against, the DEVELOPMENT branch.

+Learn more about versions and roadmap on the [wiki](https://github.com/Orange-OpenSource/hasplayer.js/wiki).

 ## Quick Start

 ### Reference Player